Suthlak Student exchange program

 Students visiting Lakewood

-In July each year high school aged students from the Shire travel to Lakewood for a six month visit.
+In July each year, a group of year 10 high school students from Sutherland Shire travel to Lakewood for a six-month visit.

 Mail: Lakewood Sister City Committee, PO Box 552, Sutherland NSW 1499